ddpbsd/ossec-dbd/README.md

 ## To do

+### 0.1

 Figure out the build infrastructure.
 Do we need something like auto tools?
 I'd rather not, but if that's easier than figuring out the rest, I guess it's okay.
+Hack-ish Makefile stuff might be ok at this point.

 Test MySQL.

 Monitor for crashes.

+Test on Linux.